 \section{Introduction}

-It is known at least since Arrow's pioneering work that the real world is full of decision paradoxes \citep{Arrow1950}.
-This is true even though Arrow's impossibility theorem neglects the fact that voters are strategic actors: according to the famous Gibbard-Satterthwaite theorem \citep{Gibbard1973, Satterthwaite1975}, all fair voting rules are susceptible to tactical voting in the case of more than two alternatives as there always exists a voter who can achieve a better outcome by being insincere.

-Furthermore, a widely used rule may remain manipulable despite the existence of incentive compatible mechanisms.
-For example, \citet{Tasnadi2008} demonstrated that the Hungarian mixed-member electoral system, applied between 1990 and 2010, suffers from the population paradox since the governing coalition may lose seats either by getting more votes or by the opposition obtaining fewer votes.
-Analogously, the invariant method \citep{PinskiNarin1976} -- axiomatically characterised by \citet{Palacios-HuertaVolij2004}, and used to quality-rank academic journals -- is subject to manipulation as a journal can boost its performance by making additional citations to other journals \citep{KoczyStrobel2009}.

-Strategy-proofness is an especially important issue in sports where all contestants are familiar with the high-stake decisions involved, and they obviously behave as strategic actors.
-Consequently, any tournament design should provide the players with the appropriate incentives to perform \citep{Szymanski2003}.
+Strategy-proofness is a central issue in sports where all contestants are familiar with the high-stake decisions involved and behave as strategic actors.
+Consequently, a tournament design should provide the players with the appropriate incentives to perform \citep{Szymanski2003}.

-Although sporting applications of operations research proliferate in the academic world \citep{Wright2009, Wright2014}, the scientific analysis of sports ranking rules from the perspective of incentive compatibility has started only recently. \citet{KendallLenten2017} give probably the first comprehensive review of sports regulations with unexpected consequences.
-On the basis of their examples, three possible situations can be identified in which a team might prefer losing a game to winning it: (1) when it might gain advantages in the next season; (2) when a lower ranked team can still qualify and it might face a favoured competitor in a later stage of the tournament; (3) when a team is strictly better off by losing due to an ill-constructed design.
+Although sporting applications of operations research proliferate in the academic world \citep{Wright2014}, the scientific analysis of sports ranking rules from the perspective of incentive compatibility has started only recently. \citet{KendallLenten2017} give probably the first comprehensive review of sports regulations with unexpected consequences.
+Their examples uncover three possible situations in which a team might prefer losing a game to winning it: (1) when it might gain advantages in the next season; (2) when a lower-ranked team can still qualify and might face a favoured competitor in a later stage of the tournament; (3) when a team is strictly better off by losing due to an ill-constructed tournament design.

-The classical example for the first situation arises from the reverse order applied in the traditional set-up of player drafts, which aims to increase competitive balance over time.
-Consequently, if a team is still certainly eliminated from the play-off, a perverse incentive is created to tank in the later games \citep{TaylorTrogdon2002, Fornwagner2018, LentenSmithBoys2018}.
+The classical example for the first situation arises from the reverse order applied in the traditional set-up of player drafts that aims to increase competitive balance over time.
+Hence, if a team is still certainly eliminated from the play-off, a perverse incentive is created to tank in the later games \citep{TaylorTrogdon2002, PriceSoebbingBerriHumphreys2010, Fornwagner2019}.